-Therefore, the Provisions are not expected to contribute substantially to any existing or projected air quality violation (item b), expose sensitive receptors to substantial pollutant concentrations (item c), result in a cumulatively considerable net increase of any criteria pollutant for which the project region is in non-attainment (item d), or create objectionable odors affecting a substantial number of people (item e).
+Therefore, the Provisions are not expected to contribute substantially to any existing or projected air quality violation (item b), expose sensitive receptors to substantial pollutant concentrations (item c), or result in a cumulatively considerable net increase of any criteria pollutant for which the project region is in non-attainment (item d), or create objectionable odors affecting a substantial number of people (item e), or result in other emissions adversely affecting a substantial number of people (item f).
 No mitigation is required.

 Potential Impacts from Structural Control Construction